 The dispenser and checker initialled dispensing labels, which helped to clarify who was responsible for each prescription medication they supplied.
 And this assisted with investigating and managing mistakes.
-The pharmacy team discussed any mistakes it identified when preparing medicines, but it did not always record them.
+The pharmacy team discussed and recorded any mistakes it identified when preparing medicines.
 The team addressed each of these errors separately, but staff members did not always document why or the time of day each recorded mistake had happened.
+The RP, who was the superintendent pharmacist, regularly reviewed these records, but did not share their findings with pharmacy team members.
 So, they could be missing additional opportunities to identify patterns and mitigate risks in the dispensing process.